 The Secretariat provided a demonstration of the beta version of the ICAO DGCA Action Items Tracker Tool developed by DGCA Indonesia.
 The meeting appreciated the efforts made and noted that the online tool would be used for the follow-up of action items arising from DGCA/60 and future DGCA conferences.

-Dedicated Forum
+Workstream 2: Proposed dedicated Forum

 The meeting discussed the draft paper on the Dedicated Forum prepared by the workstream led by Australia.